j-k/number-pairings/README.md

 ## Limitations

 - There are no overflow checks.
 Since the `z` is always in the order of a multiplication of `x` and `y` the library only works up to some numbers.
 There are no warnings given.
 - There are other number pairings.
 Some of them are not "dense", i.e. there are numbers not used by any pair.
-These other pairings
+These other pairings are not considered here.
+Examples include the *Gödel numbering* (see link below) and the pairing used in the article "Primitive recursive functions" from Raphael M. Robinson (1947).

 ## Further links